bobbigmac/redirect-server-dotcom/README.md

 Preferred server-side redirect over the typically recommended client-side redirect as I want to be able to forward api queries or even search engine bots.
 I also wanted it to be applicable to any hostname with a www. so it's a bit regexy and just forwards all requests.

 Very simple project...
 If you need it to be bulletproof or need to issue anything other than 301, PRs are welcome.

+## Example

+Visit http://www.tabcycle.com (notice the www)

+You will be redirected to tabcycle.com, without the client-side needing to load (even is javascript is disabled on the client)